exitus1/Video-Scripts/website.md

 ## Why Decred?

 Decred was conceived by a team of Bitcoin developers working with legendary Monero developer tacotime.
-Their vision was clear: empower coinholder control through a unique hybrid proof-of-work and proof-of-stake mining system that blends security, decentralization, and user participation.
+Their vision was clear: empower coinholders through a unique hybrid proof-of-work and proof-of-stake mining system that blends security, decentralization, and user participation.

 ## Decred Puts Coinholders in Control